full control of your digital advertising. Try Free for 14 Days

 To dispel the most widespread misconception, we should emphasize that programmatic ad serving (or advertising) is a much broader concept than real-time bidding.

 What the hell are we talking about?
-Well, you see, among 4 types of programmatic auctions, only 2 rely on RTB.
+Well, you see, among the 4 types of programmatic auctions, only 2 rely on RTB.
 Let’s break it down:

 • Open Auction – this is the type of auction that automatically comes to mind when someone mentions programmatic advertising.
 It allows independent advertisers to participate in it, and the bids are placed in real time.